 While this application offers a fun, dynamic, and different way to learn, it still requires work to improve your Spanish.
-If you use it for pure entertainment, sure, you will absorb some listening skills but you should use it as a language learning toolkit.
+If you use it for pure entertainment, sure, you will absorb some listening skills but you should use it as a language learning app and toolkit.
 You still need to practice, review your flashcards, and complete your quizzes if you’re aiming for fluency in Spanish.

 Here are some tips from experts from the language learning world that will help you get the most out of Lingopie: